6-Billionaires/trading-gym/README.md

 # Trading Gym for Quantitative trading

 ## Intro

 This is a trading gym for any agent to trade for short term trading.
 We have enermous data for short term trading.
-We have been gathering for every Korean equities order and quote data every tick moment and also reflected data to our trading gym.
-In this environment, you can testify your own agent which beat market and results in making you rich someday.
+We have been gathering for every Korean equities order and quote data every tick moment and also reflected data to our trading gym. **Trading Gym is a toolkit for developing and comparing reinforcement learning trading algorithms.**

+## Basics

+There are two basic concepts in reinforcement learning: the environment (namely, the outside world) and the agent (namely, the algorithm you are writing).
+The agent sends actions to the environment, and the environment replies with observations and rewards.

+ Trading Gym recreates market states based on trade orderbook and execution data.
+In this environment, you can make reinforcement learning agents learn how to trade.

+The core gym interface is [Env](https://github.com/openai/gym/blob/master/gym/core.py), which is the unified environment interface.
+There is no interface for agents; that part is left to you.
+The following are the `Env` methods you should know:

+- reset(self): Reset the environment's state.
+Returns observation.
+- step(self, action): Step the environment by one timestep.
+Returns observation, reward, done, info.
+- render(self, mode='human', close=False): Render one frame of the environment.
+Display gym's status based on a user configurations.

 ## Architecture
 It's is simple architecture that you motivate follow and run this repo easily.